 Ross was the only Anglophone mixed-blood in the colony who had the stature and the ability to oppose Louis Riel on equal terms, and his equivocal support for the resistance was a crucial factor in its success.
 Ross was tall and slender, with black hair and a widow’s peak.
 His face was aristocratic and he was extremely handsome.
 In later years he sported a full black beard and moustache, and he had bushy eyebrows and piercing eyes.

 He worked unsuccessfully to defeat John Schultz in the election campaigns of 1870 and 1871, but continued to drink heavily, and died on 20 September 1871.
-He is commemorated by James Street in Winnipeg.
+Buried in the Kildonan Presbyterian Cemetery, he is commemorated by James Street in Winnipeg.
 There are substantial if scattered papers at the Archives of Manitoba.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 Back to top of page